mascah/cookiecutter-turbo-django/docs/4-guides/event-driven-architecture.rst

 Event-Driven Architecture
 =========================

-This guide explains how to use domain events to decouple modules in your modular monolith, enabling clean communication between bounded contexts without tight coupling.
+Use domain events to decouple modules in your modular monolith.
+Modules publish events when something significant happens, and other modules subscribe to react.

 Overview
 --------

 In a modular monolith, modules need to communicate without creating tight dependencies.
 Direct imports between modules lead to the "spaghetti dependencies" that make monoliths unmaintainable.

-The solution is **event-driven architecture**: modules publish events when something significant happens, and other modules subscribe to react to those events.
+The solution: modules publish events when something happens, and other modules subscribe to react.
 This provides:

 - **Decoupling**: Publishers don't know about subscribers
 - **Testability**: Modules can be tested in isolation